Terms of reference of the Cross-Cultural Roundtable on Security

 Conflict of interest

-As a forum for dialogue with the Government of Canada, it is vital that the members of the CCRS provide objective perspectives on national security measures and policies.
-In discussing the impacts national security measures have on Canada's diverse and pluralistic communities it is important that conflicts of interest by members of the CCRS be avoided.
-This will help ensure that the most benefit for all participants is derived from the CCRS.
-Therefore, the following Code applies to each member upon appointment.
+As a forum for dialogue with the Government of Canada, it is vital that the members of the CCRS provide objective perspectives on national security and public safety measures and policies.
+In discussing the impacts that these measures have on Canada's diverse and pluralistic communities it is important that conflicts of interest by members of the CCRS be avoided.
+Therefore, the following provisions apply to each member upon appointment.

 Public Scrutiny